derhansen/sf_event_mgt/Documentation/ForDevelopers/Payment/Index.rst

 =======

-The extension supports custom payment methods, which can be added by creating an own extension that adds a new payment method and handles the signal slots emitted for the different payment actions.
+The extension supports custom payment methods, which can be added by creating an own extension that adds a new payment method and implement Event Listeners for the PSR-14 Events for the different payment actions.
 It is required, that the payment is processed by an external payment provider (e.g. Paypal payment page).
 Please refer to the General workflow image shown below.

-It is also required, that each connected signal uses a Fluid standalone view to render the output that will be shown in the desired payment action in sf_event_mgt
+It is also required, that each Event Listener uses a Fluid standalone view to render the output that will be shown in the desired payment action in sf_event_mgt

 Please note, that it is only possible to start the payment process **after** the registration has been